WARNING: Aboriginal and Torres Strait Islander viewers are warned that the following article may contain images of deceased persons.

 At last, after two centuries of marginalization the First Nations peoples had something that placed them at the centre of Australian life.
 Thus, the story of the pioneering artists of Papunya and Geoffrey Bardon was not only the start of an art movement, but it is the evidence that actions of individuals can have great impact.
 The Papunya art movement was a catalyst in bringing Indigenous art from being an expression of their culture, language and landscape to being a statement about the uniqueness of Australia.
 To the wider Australian audience, First Nations art has brought upon the idea that the Australian landscape can be experienced as something sacred and spiritual.

-*Keep your eyes peeled for part three of the fascinating story of the evolution of contemporary First Nations' art.*
+Check out part three of the fascinating story of the evolution of contemporary First Nations' art here.